Welcome to today's edition of the Rush 24-7 podcast.

 Well, you know, Good King Barack took her name, Henrietta Hughes, and ordered his staff to meet with her.

-Or does his staff with to meet with her.
+Orders his staff to meet with her.

-He ordered he ordered his staff to meet with her.
+He ordered, he ordered his staff to meet with her.

 I don't know who they were.